borgoo/ez-blog-2/README.md

 ## Tips

 - Use future dates in `createdDate` to schedule posts (they won't appear until that date)
-- Update `updatedDate` when you modify a post to keep it at the top of the list
+- Update `updatedDate` in `DB_posts.js` when you modify a post to ensure it gets regenerated and stays at the top of the list
+- The incremental build system automatically detects file modifications, but updating `updatedDate` ensures proper tracking
 - Keep post IDs URL-friendly (lowercase, hyphens, no spaces)
 - Test your build locally before deploying
-- Use `build.clean-all.js` to start fresh if something goes wrong
+- Use `node build.js --remove-all` to start fresh if something goes wrong
+- The `.build-timestamps.json` file tracks when each post was last generated - you can safely delete it to force a full rebuild

 ## Requirements